UPCOMING EVENTS

 EARLY FINDINGS ONLINE SEMINAR

-After interviewing over 110 public sector decision-makers involved in making hard decisions during the Covid-19 pandemic – including people working in municipalities, local health care, schools, and civil society organizations – we are now analysing our data in search of repeatable formulas for robust crisis governance.
+After interviewing over 110 public sector decision-makers involved in making hard decisions during the Covid-19 pandemic – including people working in municipalities, local health care, schools, and civil society organizations – we unveiled our latest research in 4 open sessions, where the public was invited to join the conversation and share perspectives.

-🔸Session 1: Jacob Torfing/Eva Sørensen – Professors at Roskilde School of Governance, Roskilde University
+• Session 1: Jacob Torfing/Eva Sørensen – Professors at Roskilde School of Governance, Roskilde University

-🔸Session 2: Tiziana Caponio – Professor of Dynamics and Policies of Migration, University of Turin
+• Session 2: Tiziana Caponio – Professor of Dynamics and Policies of Migration, University of Turin

-🔸Session 3: Steven Nõmmik – Junior Researcher, Ragnar Nurkse Dept. of Innovation and Governance – TalTech – Tallinn University of Technology
+• Session 3: Steven Nõmmik – Junior Researcher, Ragnar Nurkse Dept. of Innovation and Governance – TalTech – Tallinn University of Technology

-🔸Session 4: Chiara Russo – PhD Researcher, Dept. of Political Science, University of Antwerp
+• Session 4: Chiara Russo – PhD Researcher, Dept. of Political Science, University of Antwerp

 Eager to share examples of good governance during Covid-19?
 Join our Learning Hub: https://lnkd.in/ezJ6DcXT